AgenaRisk/api-py/README.md

 Changing the node's distribution type (table type) adjusts its `states`/`probabilities`/`expressions`` parameters accordingly.

-### 4.3.5 `set_probabilities(new_probs, by_rows = False)`
+### 4.3.5 `set_probabilities(new_probs, by_row = False)`

 The method to set the probability values if the table type (`distr_type`) of a `Node` is "Manual". `new_probs` is a list of lists containing numerical values, and the length of the input list depends on the number of the states of the node and of its parents.

 You can format the input list in two different orders.
-If the parameter `by_rows` is set to `True`, the method will read the input list to fill in the NPT row by row; if set to `False` (it is `False` by default), the method will read the input list to fill in the NPT column by columnn.
+If the parameter `by_row` is set to `True`, the method will read the input list to fill in the NPT row by row; if set to `False` (it is `False` by default), the method will read the input list to fill in the NPT column by columnn.
 This behaviour is illustrated with use case examples later in this document.

 ### 4.3.6 `set_expressions(new_expr, partition_parents = optional)`
 The method to set the probability values if the table type (`distr_type`) of a `Node` is "Expression" or "Partitioned".
 If the table type is "Expression", `new_expr` is a list of size one and `partition_parents` is left untouched.
 If the table type is "Partitioned", `new_expr` is a list of expressions for each parent state, and `partition_parents` is a list of strings for each partitioned parent node's `id`.
 See the following sections for examples.